tomerweller/tomerweller.github.io/_posts/2016-03-21-open-live-streaming-in-two-hours.md

 ![Terminal](/assets/terminal.png)
 <small>left: ngrok with 5 open connection. right: printout from the signaling server.</small>

-### Presenter Stream
+#### Presenter Stream
 [Tal][tal] managed to find a cheap video capture card in the lab (something [like this][video_capture]) and a laptop that would actually work with it.
 We used Firefox to connect to our presenter endpoint which handled the WebRTC handshake with the Media server.

 Notes:

 - Halfway through the stream I realized that there was no audio feed connected to the capture card and that we're actually using the laptop's microphone.
-Suprisingly, the sound was fairly good.
+Surprisingly, the sound was fairly good.
 - Of course, it's far from being a secure solution - anyone could connect to that endpoint and serve as a presenter.

-#### Results
+### Results
 We had a peak of 37 concurrent streams and averaged around 12.
 Due to time constraints and because the panel was actually quite interesting we didn't have any continuous monitoring or collected information about load but it sure felt like we could handle a lot more.
 The machine was responsive (even the VM) throughout the session and I'm still amazed that a tiny VM with no optimizations handled it.
 KUDOS to [Kurento][kurento].

 ### Some take aways

-1. **When you wait for the last possible minute to do something, it will take exactly one minute.** ([Parkinson's Law][parkinson]).
+1. **When you wait until the last possible minute to do something, it will take exactly one minute.** ([Parkinson's Law][parkinson]).
 If we had decided to do this a week before than it would have taken a week.
 Of course, the client would be more polished and performance would be tested.
 But who cares?
 Sometimes good enough is good enough.
 2. **There's a tool for that.** I always thought that setting up live streaming is a lengthy, non-trivial task.
 We live in an amazing time where the tools are just there and the only thing that limits us is our perspective.
 3. **You are a server.** In the early days of the internet it was clear that all nodes in the network are created equal.
 Anyone can consume services and anyone can provide services, whether it's a Web page or an IRC node.
 The differentiation between a server and a client is a networking protocol technicality.
 There is no reason why a node can't serve both as a client and a server.
 However, with massive data centers, Cloud computing and NAT, we've adopted a model of complete separation, our personal machines are clients and those behind some abstract cloud are servers.
 Serving anything from your machine, not just for debugging purposes, is part of the spirit of the internet.
 We should build tools that allow it (thanks [ngrok][ngrok]!) and services that take advantage of it.